pluginsGLPI/doc/source/genericobject/index.rst

 As *Admin_biomed* user, you can create your first object in *Assets > Biomedical*.

 In order to gain time, define values in *Setup > Dropdowns > Objects management* for new fields.

+FAQ
+---

+If you have any questions about using the plugin, please consult `our faq <https://faq.teclib.com/04_Plugins/Generic_objects/>`__